hrfried/espectre/README.md

 **Q: Can it distinguish between people and pets?**
 A: The system uses a 2-state segmentation model (IDLE/MOTION) that identifies generic movement without distinguishing between people, pets, or other moving objects.
 For more sophisticated classification (people vs pets, activity recognition, gesture detection), trained AI/ML models would be required (see Future Evolutions section).

-**Q: Does it consume a lot of Wi-Fi bandwidth?**
-A: No, MQTT traffic is minimal.
-With smart publishing disabled (default), the system publishes all detection updates.
-When smart publishing is enabled, the system only sends data on significant changes or every 5 seconds as a heartbeat, resulting in ~0.2-0.5 KB/s per sensor during idle periods and up to ~1 KB/s during active movement.
-Network impact is negligible.

 **Q: Does it work with mesh Wi-Fi networks?**
 A: Yes, it works normally.
 Make sure the ESP32 connects to the 2.4 GHz band.

-**Q: Is a dedicated server necessary?**
-A: No, Home Assistant can run on Raspberry Pi, NAS, or cloud.
-Alternatively, just an MQTT broker (Mosquitto) on any device is sufficient.

 **Q: How accurate is the detection?**
 A: Detection accuracy is highly environment-dependent and requires proper tuning.
 Factors affecting performance include: room layout, wall materials, furniture placement, distance from router (optimal: 3-8m), and interference levels.
 In optimal conditions with proper tuning, the system provides reliable movement detection.
 Adjust the `segmentation_threshold` parameter to tune sensitivity for your specific environment.